digital-work-lab/digital-work-lecture/slides/11-futures.md

 }
 </style>

-# Future 3: AI as Enables of Fulfilling Work
+# Future 3: AI as enablers of fulfilling work

 - A human-centric view of AI
 - People retain full control over AI development